vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 Under ordinary circumstances this recommendation is final.
-Congress can establish and alter _the formula,_ but Congress will not have the authority to alter the decision about how much money to create, with- out a sound justification and a super majority. **f**
+Congress can establish and alter _the formula,_ but Congress will not have the authority to alter the decision about how much money to create, with- out a sound justification and a super majority.

-The law can require a set aside for emergencies, such as a massive natu- ral disaster.
-If that set-aside is inadequate for the size of the emergency, a super majority of Congress could make an exception and create addi- tional money.
+The law can require a set aside for emergencies, such as a massive natural disaster.
+If that set-aside is inadequate for the size of the emergency, a super majority of Congress could make an exception and create additional money.
 But, in ordinary circumstances the Commission would set the amount of new money to be created.

 We will have to consider how this commission should be appointed, what